 1. You blink your eyes around 12 to 18 times each minute.

 2. The average blink lasts for about one tenth of a second - it's how the front of the eye keeps itself moisturised.

 3. You blink considerably fewer times when working on a computer, reading a cell phone or any other digital device.
 This is one of the reasons why many of us suffer from dry-eye syndrome (and digital eye strain...
 Did you know that this can be alleviated with the correct optical prescription lenses?).

 4. Doctors are still working on a way to transplant an eyeball.
 The optic nerve is so sensitive and complex that reconnecting the eye to the brain is too intricate to be done successfully (yet!).
 (Corneal transplants have been successfully completed for some time and doctors are currently working on ways to transplant a retina to alleviate certain eye diseases.)

-5. However, eyes heal very quickly.
+5. Eyes heal very quickly.
 With the right care, a scratch to the cornea can heal in less than a few days.
-(It is always advisable to see your Optometrist or a Doctor if something like this happens.)
+(It is always advisable to see your optometrist or a doctor if something like this happens.)

 6. Most of the muscles in your body require a bit of time to warm up.
 Your eyes, however, are on high alert and ready to go right from the 'starting line'.

 7. Out of all the muscles in your body, the muscles that control your eyes are the most active.

 8. Some people are born with two differently coloured eyes (the iris).
 This condition is called 'heterochromia'.

 9. Colour blindness affects approximately one in 12 men (8%) and one in 200 women in the world.